-2. Treatment Perception Survey

-Contractor shall participate in the annual Treatment Perception Survey (TPS) as directed by County and DHCS.

-- a.
-At least 75% of beneficiaries completing the Treatment Perceptions Survey reported being satisfied (3.5 out of 5.0) with the location and time of services. - 3.
+- 2. Treatment Perception Survey Contractor shall participate in the annual Treatment Perception Survey (TPS) as directed by County and DHCS. - a.
+At least 75% of members completing the Treatment Perceptions Survey reported being satisfied (3.5 out of 5.0) with the location and time of services. - 3.
 Delivery of Individualized and Quality Care - a.
-Beneficiary Satisfaction: DMC-ODS Providers (serving adults 18+) shall participate in the annual statewide Treatment Perceptions Survey (administration period to be determined by DHCS).
+Member Satisfaction: DMC-ODS Providers (serving adults 18+) shall participate in the annual statewide Treatment Perceptions Survey (administration period to be determined by DHCS).
 Upon review of Provider-specific results, Contractor shall select a minimum of one quality improvement initiative to implement annually. - b.
 Evidence-Based Practices (EBPs): Contractors will implement-and assess fidelity to-at the least two of the following EBPs per service modality: Motivational Interviewing, Cognitive-Behavioral Therapy, Relapse Prevention, Trauma-Informed Treatment and Psychoeducation. - c.
 ASAM Level of Care (LOC): All members participate in an assessment using ASAM dimensions.
-The assessed and actual level of care (and justification if the levels differ) shall be recorded in the client's medical record.

-c.
-Performance Standards

-- i.
-At least 80% of members will report an overall satisfaction score of at least 3.5 or higher on the Treatment Perceptions Survey. - ii.
-At least 80% of members completing the Treatment Perceptions Survey reported that they were involved in choosing their own treatment goals (overall score of 3.5+ out of 5.0). - iii.
-Contractor will implement with fidelity at least two approved EBPs. - iv.
-100% of members participated in an assessment using ASAM dimensions and are provided with a recommendation regarding ASAM level of care. - v.
-At least 70% of members admitted to treatment do so at the ASAM level of care recommended by their ASAM assessment. - vi.
-At least 80% of members are reassessed within 90 days of the initial assessment.

-d.
-Staffing and Facilities
+The assessed and actual level of care (and justification if the levels differ) shall be recorded in the client's medical record. - c.
+Performance Standards submit quarterly reports - i.
+Contractor will implement with fidelity at least two approved EBPs. - ii.
+100% of members participated in an assessment using ASAM dimensions and are provided with a recommendation regarding ASAM level of care. - iii.
+At least 80% of members are reassessed within 90 days of the initial assessment. - iv.
+Connect 80% of individuals exiting residential treatment with outpatient treatment services within 30 days of discharge. - d.
+Staffing and Facilities - i.

-- i.
 Contractor shall maintain at all times trained, skilled, paid staff on every shift. - 1.
 All staff providing direct substance use disorder services to the residents of the program must be either registered or certified with a DHCS approved certifying organization. - 2.
 A certified substance use disorder counselor shall be on site at least 16 hours per day. - 3.
 Contractor Medical Director must meet the following requirements: - i.
-Enrolled with DHCS under applicable state regulations.
+Enrolled with DHCS under applicable state regulations. - ii.
+Screened as a "limited" categorical risk within a year prior to serving as a Medical Director. - iii.
+Signed a Medicaid provider agreement with DHCS. - 4.
+The Contractor shall maintain a documented staffing plan that covers staffing strategies for business hours, after hours and weekends.
+The plan will detail the use of peer volunteers and paid staff, and the minimum qualifications required for each position and/or situation.